 Although it might look like they are ‘skimming the rooftops’, we assure you that our highly experienced pilots know exactly what they are doing and are actually likely to be much higher in the sky than you think.

 They also have a range of instruments, including altimeters, which allow them to know the exact height of their balloon to within a couple of centimetres.

 Our pilots are some of the best hot air balloonists in the world – that’s why we employed them!

 Wherever they land, our hot air balloons usually cause a lot of excitement due to their huge size and bright, iconic colour.

-And we understand why – we still find them an awesome sight and we’ve been doing this for 21 years!
+And we understand why – we still find them an awesome sight and we’ve been doing this for more than 25 years!